aaaaaa123456789/gb-debug-information/debuginfo.md

 |    6|   2|Reserved                      |

 * **Filename**: [string table][sect4.2] index referencing a the string containing the name of the ROM image filename.
-  This MUST be a bare filename, without a path.
+  This MUST be a bare filename, without any path components; in other words, the filename MUST NOT contain any forward slashes (`/`).
   If the filename is unknown or not available, this field MUST be set to the [invalid string index][def-invalid].
 * **File size**: size of the ROM image file, in bytes.
-  This is the exact size as output by the toolchain; if the file doesn't contain padding, this field will contain a value not a multiple of the ROM bank size.
+  This is the exact size as output by the toolchain; it MAY be the size of the file before padding, in which case this field can contain a value not a multiple of the ROM bank size.
+  It is also the size that is used to calculate the checksum referenced by the other checksum field.
   If the file size is not available, this field MAY be set to zero.
   However, generators SHOULD set this field (to a non-zero value) whenever possible.
-* **Other checksum**: this field contains an index into the [checksum table block][sect4.13] linked via this block's reference field, referencing an entry that contains the checksum for the ROM image file.
+* **Other checksum**: index into the [checksum table block][sect4.13] linked via this block's reference field, referencing an entry that contains the checksum for the ROM image file.
   (The field is named "other checksum" to tell it apart from the checksum contained in the ROM header, which requires the use of a specific simple algorithm.)
   This checksum is calculated over a file with the file size specified in the file size field; if the ROM image has